xyanmi/LitheServer/README.md

 ⭐ If you find this project useful, please give it a star!

-💡 QuickServer - Making local file serving simple and beautiful!
+💡 LitheServer - Making local file serving simple and beautiful!